John4064/System-Commands/README.md

 ## Installation

-Clone the repo and from the src directory run the start scipt
+Clone the repo and from the src scripts directory run the start scipt
 ```bash
 bash start.sh
 ```